 To the west lay the waters of the Pacific as peaceful as an inland lake; a light breeze off shore in places took off the mirror-like appearance of its surface, except at the long reef, which runs out to sea for perhaps a mile and a half.
 Its length and direction can be easily traced by rocks rising above the surface here and there, and the breakers rolling in one after another.
 To-day could be seen a small blue wave rising gradually, gathering height and force as it proceeded, until it stood a perpendicular wall of green water and then toppled over in the centre a matt of white spray, and foam, the ends remaining green and tapering down to the level ocean.
 Thus it rolled on and on until it spent itself on the rocky shore, a seething, thundering mass of foam and spray.
 Woe to the unfortunate craft that is caught upon this reef.20

 Reports on the early Polish settlers often comment about their struggle to communicate with other settlers because of their lack of English.
 What was a Polish man doing with the rest of the English-speaking prospectors?
 How had he found out about the trip?
-Could it be that the tutor back in Prussian-occupied Poland had taught some English?

 Two local newspapers ran stories on Franciszka’s arrival in New Plymouth.

 The taranaki news, under a headline A Case for the Ladies, on Saturday 28 December 1878: